How to identify spam emails and remain safe from phishing attacks

 Change your passwords regularly and keep complex passwords which are not common, for all your online accounts.
 Never reuse passwords for multiple accounts.
 You can use password manager tools such as LastPass or Dashlane to securely store all your passwords.
 For additional security, you can enable Two Factor Authentication on your accounts.

 By following these simple steps mentioned above, you can prevent yourself from being victims of social engineering attacks and email phishing attacks.
-If you haven’t read my previous article on the Importance of Privacy, be sure to check it out by clicking here.
+If you haven’t read my previous article on the Importance of Privacy, be sure to check it out.
 If you liked this article and found it useful, please consider sharing it with your friends and family and help them remain safe too.
-If you have any concerns with the contents of this article or want to send me a message, you can do so by clicking here.